- year built

 - ice class

 L’Austral is a graceful expedition ship that accommodates up to 264 guests (200 in Antarctica) on her global itineraries.
 L’Austral embodies the subtle alliance between luxury, intimacy and well-being.
 The elegance of her exterior and interior lines and her intimate size make her a rare and innovative yacht.
 Built in 2011 in the Fincantieri shipyard, L’Austral features Italian engineering and designer Jean-Philippe Nuel’s interpretation of French sophistication.
 L’Austral is one of four sister ships with Le Boreal, Le Soleal and Le Lyrial.
 The ship has a unique style and a true signature design that blends tradition and innovation.

-AdventureSmith Explorations’ L’Austral review includes a detailed description of the small ship including deck plans and a photo gallery.
+AdventureSmith Explorations’ L’Austral review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated L’Austral Ship Review written by one of our specialists.
 Our expedition ship experts have been aboard L’Austral firsthand.
-Please read our L’Austral review below then contact our experts to compare L’Austral with other small cruise ships and polar expedition ships offering Antarctica cruises.
+Please read our L’Austral review below then contact our experts to compare L’Austral with other Antarctica ships, small cruise ships and polar expedition ships offering Antarctica cruises.